optiqs/optiqs/README.md

 `optiqs` is a state management library for typescript apps based on [monocle-ts](https://github.com/gcanti/monocle-ts).
 It currently implements a single reducer and action creator, ready to be hooked in a standard redux setup.

+# use case (tl;dr)

+`optics` is an alternarnative to the redux approach to state management.
+Instead of having to write reducers and selectors, (and tests for each of these) you'll leverage different optics abstractions to make each state update or read simple, type-safe and easy to compose.
+You don't have to be familiar with optics or functional programming in general to use this library.
+You'll find that writing and composing lenses, traversals is really easy and offer a more obvious approach to state management than standard redux.

 ## install